-Relating to Status tus Category Value Obligation Reference Existing arrangements Any You are encouraged to use the other whole-of-government prequalification schemes.
-Whole-of-Government prequalification schemes % (1) Any You must check if your agency requires you to use any agency-specific standing offers, panel contracts or other arrangements. ® Any You should check if your agency has any pre-existing contracts, panels or prequalification schemes in place that meet your needs.
-Q Any You may use another agency's contracts, panels or prequalification schemes through a piggybacking clause.
-Multi-agency access (piggyback) clauses Q Any You may seek quotes or tenders from businesses listed on a Standing Offer Notice or Multi-Use List published on the Australian Government's AusTender website.
-PBD 2014-07 Recognising Suppliers to Australian Government Covered procurements 1 Q ≥\$680,000 ≥\$9.584 million You may use procurement panels and procurement lists (prequalification schemes) for covered procurements , provided they were established in accordance with the EPP Direction .
+Relating to Status tatus Category Value Obligation Reference Existing arrangements Any You should check if your agency has any pre-existing contracts, panels or prequalification schemes in place that meet your needs. Û Any You may use another agency's contracts, panels or prequalification schemes through a piggybacking clause.
+Multi-Agency Access (piggyback) Clauses Ê Any You may seek quotes or tenders from businesses listed on a Standing Offer Notice or Multi-Use List published on the Australian Government's AusTender website.
+PBD 2014-07 Recognising Suppliers to Australian Government Any You should follow the Motor Vehicle Operational Guidelines and ensure that vehicles are acquired, managed, maintained and disposed of using whole-of-government contracts established for these purposes.
+Any procurement outside of mandated whole of government arrangements must be approved by the agency head.
+Motor Vehicle Operational Guidelines Covered procurements Ð ≥\$680,000 ≥\$9.584 million You may use procurement panels and procurement lists (prequalification schemes) for covered procurements , provided they were established in accordance with the EPP Direction .
 You may also continue to use panels established prior to the EPP Direction coming into effect on 29 November 2019.
 PBD-2019-05 Enforceable Procurement Provisions

-Relating to Status Category Value Obligation Reference Engaging with the market (i) Q ≥\$680,000 ≥\$9.584 million PBD-2019-05 Enforceable Procurement Provisions has changed your market engagement options.
-PBD-2019-05 Enforceable Procurement Provisions Any If you need to engage with the market to select a new supplier, the market engagement method must : • achieve value for money • be fair and transparent • ensure maximum competition in the market.
+Relating to Status Cate egory Value Obligation Reference Engaging with the market ≥\$680,000 ≥\$9.584 million PBD-2019-05 Enforceable Procurement Provisions has changed your market engagement options.
+PBD-2019-05 Enforceable Procurement Provisions § 2 Any If you need to engage with the market to select a new supplier, the market engagement method must: achieve value for money be fair and transparent ensure maximum competition in the market.
+Any You should refer to the Procurement Methods Guidelines for guidance on commonly used contract models.
+Procurement Methods Guidelines